 It is also helpful to be as clear-headed as possible during the deposition.
 Get to sleep early the night before and eat a meal before you go.
 Allow plenty of time to get there so you are not feeling rushed.

 Keep in mind that your workers’ compensation attorney will be with you during your testimony.
 If you have any questions or problems you should consult with your lawyer.
 Your attorney will be able to help clarify your testimony if necessary.
-If you are involved in workers’ compensation claim contact the Rome workers’ compensation attorneys at The Bader Law Firm to learn how we can help.
+If you are involved in workers’ compensation claim contact the Rome workers’ compensation attorneys at Bader Scott Injury Lawyers to learn how we can help.